 For example, in Georgia, product liability laws will offer an initial framework for holding manufacturers responsible.
 The Georgia Products Liability Act (O.C.G.A. § 51-1-11) is a fundamental part of these laws and outlines the responsibilities of manufacturers, distributors, and sellers to ensure the safety of their products.

 It also establishes the basic principles of negligence, strict liability, and breach of warranty as grounds for seeking compensation.
-On top of that, there are several other key Georgia laws and regulations your attorney can use to your advantage.
+In addition, there are several other key Georgia laws and regulations your attorney can use to your advantage.

 Let’s break these out below: